Saltssaumure/QuickCSS/README.md

 # QuickCSS

-A [QuickSCSS][quickscss] usage template, for Custom/Quick CSS in Discord client mods.
+A [QuickSCSS][quickscss] usage template, for compiling SCSS and synchronising Custom/Quick CSS across multiple Discord client mods.

 ## Usage
 1. [Create a copy of this template][generate].